-- NOTE: If stud for mounting ignition module was not marked during disassembly, compare lengths of studs and choose shorter stud with longer thread area. - 1.
-Rotate flywheel so ignition magnets are away from ignition module legs.
-Position ignition module on legs with kill tab down. - 2.
-Loosely thread stud and screw (kill lead side) into appropriate leg.
+NOTE: If stud for mounting ignition module was not kept segregated from 2 studs for mounting fuel tank, compare their lengths and choose short one.

+- Rotate flywheel so ignition magnets are away from ignition module legs.
+Position ignition module on legs with kill tab down. - Loosely thread stud and screw into appropriate leg.
 Pull module away from flywheel and tighten stud to hold it in place.
 Rotate flywheel so ignition magnet is aligned with module. - Set air gap by placing a 0.254 mm (0.010 in.) plastic feeler gauge between magnet and module.
-Loosen stud and screw to allow magnet to draw module against feeler gauge.
-Torque fasteners to 10 N⋅m (89 in. lb.). - 4.
-Rotate flywheel to release feeler gauge, and check that module does not come in contact with magnet.
+Loosen stud and let magnet draw module against feeler gauge.
+Torque fasteners to 10 N·m (89 in. lb.). - Rotate flywheel to release feeler gauge, and check module does not come in contact with magnet.
 Recheck air gap. - 5.
 Connect kill lead to ignition module kill tab.

-Install Fuel Tank (if equipped)
+Install Fuel Tank

 - 1. Secure fuel tank to crankcase with screw.
 Torque screw to 8 N·m (71 in. lb.). - Secure top of fuel tank to crankcase by installing threaded studs.
-Torque studs to 10 N⋅m (89 in. lb.).
+Torque studs to 10 N·m (89 in. lb.). - Install spacers on studs.

-Connect Flywheel Brake Spring (if equipped)
+Install Flywheel Brake Spring